 After making this sautéed Brussels sprouts tossed in an orange balsamic glaze with toasted pecans and pomegranates seeds recipe earlier in the week for a test run (just to make sure it tasted as I imagined), I knew I had to share the it with you.
 It is so good I was eating it by the spoonful out of the pan and the best part is, it is so simple to make!

 When you think of holiday foods you probably think of rich and decadent dishes that will stuff yourself into a food coma.
 But not everything has to make you feel like you need to unbutton your pants at the dinner table.
 When putting together a festive dinner menu, I like to have at least half of the items fall into the “light and healthy, yet still delicious” category.

-Nutrition Spotlight: Brussel Sprouts
+Nutritional Spotlight: Brussels Sprouts

-Many kids (and some adults) turn up their noses to the mention of Brussel sprouts.
+Many kids (and some adults) turn up their noses to the mention of Brussels sprouts.
 I get it.
 I did too at one time.
 Until I first roasted them and my life was changed forever.
 I’m so glad I gave these green gems a chance because they are packed with nutrients!

-Did you know that Brussel sprouts have a surprisingly high amount of protein and meet your daily needs for vitamin C and K in just one serving?
+Did you know that Brussels sprouts have a surprisingly high amount of protein and meet your daily needs for vitamin C and K in just one serving?
 Let’s take a closer look at the nutritional breakdown: